erfanzar/EasyDeL/docs/index.md

 Some of the key features provided by EasyDeL include:

+- DPOTrainer, SFTTrainer, and VideoCLM Trainers
 - Serving and API Engines for Using and serving LLMs in JAX as efficiently as possible.
+- Support Quantization Methods for all the Models.
-- Support for 8, 6, and 4 BIT inference and training in JAX
+- Support for 8, 6, and 4 BIT Operation, for inference and training in JAX
-- A wide range of models in Jax is supported which have never been implemented before such as Falcon, Qwen2, Phi2, Mixtral, and MPT ...
+- A wide range of models in Jax is supported which have never been implemented before such as Falcon, Qwen2, Phi2, Mixtral, Qwen2Moe, Cohere,and MPT ...
 - Integration of flashAttention in JAX for GPUs and TPUs
 - Automatic serving of LLMs with mid and high-level APIs in both JAX and PyTorch
 - LLM Trainer and fine-tuner in JAX
-- Video CLM Trainer and Fine-tunerFalcon, Qwen2, Phi2, Mixtral, and MPT ...
+- Video CLM Trainer and Fine-tuner for Models such Falcon, Qwen2, Phi2, MPT, Mixtral, Grok-1, and Qwen2Moe ...
 - RLHF (Reinforcement Learning from Human Feedback) in Jax (Beta Stage)
-- DPOTrainer(Supported) and SFTTrainer(Developing Stage)
 - Various other features to enhance the training process and optimize performance.
 - LoRA: Low-Rank Adaptation of Large Language Models
 - RingAttention, Flash Attention, BlockWise FFN, and Efficient Attention are supported for more than 90 % of models ([FJFormer](https://github.com/erfanzar/FJFormer) Backbone).
-- Serving and API Engines for Using and serving LLMs in JAX as efficiently as possible.
+- Serving and API Engines for Using and serving LLMs in JAX as efficient as possible.
 - Automatic Converting Models from JAX-EasyDeL to PyTorch-HF and reverse

-> These features collectively aim to simplify and accelerate the training of machine learning models, making it more
-> efficient and accessible for developers working with Jax/Flax.

-> FlashAttention and Splash Attention are currently disabled for Falcon, MPT, PHI and GPTJ

 ## What Makes EasyDeL 🔮 Special